jordsti/stigame/Tasks.md

 - [ ] Table Event (ClickCellEvent and maybe other event type) __WIP__
 - [ ] Implement a Spinner, with new arrow (omg need to add attributes to style again..)
 - [ ] Style File using var file
+- [ ] TableRow, attach a ValueObject to a row
+- [ ] Table Clear Rows

 ### Core Module